-42. must not exceed the expected capability of the Facility at that time, allowing for de-ratings and outages; and
+42. must not exceed the expected capability of the Facility at that time, allowing for de-ratings and outages;

+iv. the Ramp Rate Limit; and

-iv. the target megawatt MW output of each Facility at the end of each Trading Interval included in the submission;
+v. the target MW level, in accordance with the Ramp Rate Limit, that each Facility must achieve and continue to operate at until the end of each Trading Interval included in the submission;

 (c) [blank]for each Non-Scheduled Generator registered by the Market Participant:

 i. the name of the Facility;